 The important thing is that everyone has a seat—it can be blanket on the grass or cushion on the floor, but we want to create a “listening room” as opposed to a party with background music.
 The intimate story-telling performance is what makes a house concert so special and allows artist and audience to bond in ways that aren’t always possible in a larger venue.

-*It is also helpful if you do not allow smoking inside your home, or own several long-haired cats as Beki is slightly allergic to those things.
+It is also helpful if you do not allow smoking inside your home, or have multiple cats as Beki is allergic to those things.

 Do I need a sound system?

 We usually travel with a small sound system, which we typically use at house concerts to create a nice balance between voice and guitar.
 In some instances, it may not be necessary, and we can go without altogether.
 We can decide together once we see the space.

 We’ll arrive an hour before the advertised start time to set up, sound check, and make any last minute room preparations.
 We can take some time then to talk through the evening together.
 A typical night might look something like this: